pantonie/2s_tripcalc/README.md

 This is Schengen calculator.
-It counts number of days spen in Schengen zone within 180 days period.
+It counts number of days spent in Schengen zone within 180 days period.
 It's possible to count trip duration for any date taking into account previous trips.<br>
 App is made as PWA so it's possible to install it on Androis and iOS.
 To do that:
 - On Android.
 Open published app in chrome and in settings select "Add to main screen"
 - On iOS.
 Open published app in safari.
 In share section select "Add to Home screen"